mediacloud/backend/doc/topics.markdown

 7. Manually deduplicate all media associated with a topic (as each new story is added, a media source has to found or created for it based on the URL host name, and often those media sources end up being duplicates, e.g. `articles.orlandosun.com` and `www.orlandosun.com`).
 The below script remembers which media sources have already been reviewed for duplication at least once, so you will have review only media sources not previously reviewed.
     * Media deduplication is implemented in `mediawords_dedup_topic_media.pl`

-8. Run `mediawords_mine_topic.pl` again if any media sources have been marked as duplicates in (7) to merge stories from duplicate media.
+8. Run `mine_topic.pl` again if any media sources have been marked as duplicates in (7) to merge stories from duplicate media.

 9. Run a snapshot of the topic to create a static snapshot of the data that can act as a stable data set for research, to generate the timespan network maps, and to generate reliability scores for the influential media list in each timespans.
     * Snapshotting is implemented by `MediaWords::TM::Snapshot::snapshot_topic`